 The different interrelated policies presented below create the framework supporting food waste valorisation through bioenergy (mainly the Renewable Energy Directive 2009/28/EC).
 However, the energy-related incentives tend to deprioritise food waste within the waste hierarchy.
 These incentives are directly competing with the use for animal feed and to a lesser extent food donation and prevention.
+Consequently, the impact on food waste prevention and reduction is very likely to be negative, as the cost incentives to reduce and prevent may not be sufficient to counteract the economic appeal of valorising these waste streams as an energy source.
+However, choosing easiest treatment ways is looking at the problem from the wrong angle since long-term perspective prevention is economically more favourable than biological and thermal treatment.

-&lt;sup>70 As stated in section 3.2, bioeconomy strategies are not a focus of this report and this topic has intentionally been left out of this section's scope.
+70 As stated in section 3.2, bioeconomy strategies are not a focus of this report and this topic has intentionally been left out of this section's scope.